rricharz/Tek4010/README.md

 			of 9600 baud.
 With the small baud rates you can emulate 1970s style modem performance.
 Early modems had a baud rate of 300.

-	-full		in this mode the tek4010 emulator creates a full screen window, and uses the full resolution of the 4014 with enhanced graphics module installed, scaled down to the actual window size.
-Use <alt>tab to switch windows or <alt>space to close this full screen window.
+	-full		in this mode the tek4010 emulator creates a full screen window, and uses the full resolution of the 4014 with the enhanced graphics module installed, scaled down to the actual window size.
+Use <ctrl>q to close the tek4010 window.
+This option is experimental.

 **Reporting problems**